ben-tanen/ben-tanen.github.io/_drafts/top-letterboxd-filmmakers.md

 		- TIL: Apparently a writer on many of my favorite Pixar movies!
 	- Jeff Pidgeon (actor), 61.1% = 11/18 films
 		- TIL: Apparently a voice actor in many of my favorite Pixar movies, including the Aliens in the Toy Story movies.
-- Among all filmmakers, I have the lowest completion rate for Mel Blanc, who is apparently credited with 1,034 different films, primarily from his work as voices of Bugs Bunny, Daffy Duck, Porky Pig, and other Looney Tunes characters during the “Golden Age of American animation”.
+- Among all filmmakers, I have the lowest completion rate for Mel Blanc, who is apparently credited with 1,034 different films, primarily from his work as voices of Bugs Bunny, Daffy Duck, Porky Pig, and other Looney Tunes characters during the “Golden Age of American animation.”
 I have only seen 2, or 0.2%, of his filmography.

 So that’s what I learned!
 Now that I have this information, I might have some directed watching for the next few weeks, including about 1032 films including Mel Blanc!